stuartlynne/racedb_qlmux/README.md

 # RaceDB QLMux
-## Tue 27 Feb 2024 07:40:50 PM PST
-## Sun Sep 12 16:29:56 PDT 2021
+## Mon Jun  3 07:25:05 PM PDT 2024
 ## stuart.lynne@gmail.com

-This is a revised version of the *racedb\_qlmuxd* git archive that implements management scripts to support running RaceDB, Postgresql and qlmuxd in containers on a Linux system.
+This is a revised version of the *racedb\_qlmuxd* git archive that implements management scripts to support running RaceDB, Postgresql, qlmux_proxy and traefik in containers on a Linux system.

 This is updated to use the newer *qlmux_proxy*, an upgraded version of qlmuxd that uses *SNMP* to find and monitor the status of Brother QL printers and Impinj RFID readers.

+- postgresql - the database server used by RaceDB
+- racedb - the RaceDB web server and application
+- qlmux_proxy - a proxy to allow RaceDB
+    - to send labels to Brother Label printers
+    - connect to a discovered Impinj RFID reader to read and write tags
-In addition a *Traefik* container is used to provide a reverse proxy to allow access to the RaceDB web interface.
-That eliminates various issues with accessing RaceDB from modern browsers.
+- traefik - a reverse proxy to allow access to the RaceDB web interface using *https*
-E.g. *Chrome* makes it difficult to download files from a site that is not *https*.

-This *racedb\_qlmux* git archive implements management scripts to support running RaceDB, Postgresql and qlmuxd in containers on a Linux system.

-The primary features:
-1. Implementation of *PRIMARY* and *STANDBY* container sets to support hot-standby backup on a second hardware system
-2. Support for *qllabels* which supports fast conversion of RaceDB label PDF files to Brother Raster files for printing on Brother *QL* label printers
-3. Support for *qlmuxd* which supports multiplexing label printing to target sets of *QL* label printers with failover support.
-4. Reduction of the number of volunteers required to do registration at an event.

-This setup is a containerized version of what was used to support thirty plus events per year from 2017-2019, ranging in size from 80 to 600 entries.
+~
+~
+~

 QLMuxd allowed for using three small label printers and two large label printers to support:
 - Frame Plate numbers